donkirkby/donimoes/docs/rules.md

     matching dominoes in a grid, then try to play the tetromino shapes on top.
     (1-4 players, double-six dominoes, 7 cardboard tetrominoes, and some beads, buttons, or coins)
+* **Domino Finder** is a memory game I designed where you have to find the treasure domino without falling in a trap.
+(2-4 players, double-six dominoes, pawns, and two dice)
 * **Mountains and Valleys** is a solitaire game by Sid Sackson where you have to lay out a map that you can hike on.
 I adapted it from paper, pencil, and dice to use dominoes.